scala/docs.scala-lang/_overviews/collections/concrete-mutable-collection-classes.md

 ## Linked Lists

 Linked lists are mutable sequences that consist of nodes which are linked with next pointers.
 They are supported by class [LinkedList](https://www.scala-lang.org/api/{{ site.scala-212-version }}/scala/collection/mutable/LinkedList.html).
 In most languages `null` would be picked as the empty linked list.
 That does not work for Scala collections, because even empty sequences must support all sequence methods.
 In particular `LinkedList.empty.isEmpty` should return `true` and not throw a `NullPointerException`.
 Empty linked lists are encoded instead in a special way: Their `next` field points back to the node itself.
 Like their immutable cousins, linked lists are best traversed sequentially.
-In addition linked lists make it easy to insert an element or linked list into another linked list.
+In addition, linked lists make it easy to insert an element or linked list into another linked list.

 ## Double Linked Lists